haid-er/haid-er/README.md

 - I have plan about learning Web 3.0 and Metaverse development.
 - Learning PYTHON Language is also my wish and I'll complete it early or late.
+- I also interested in Open Hardware Development using Arduino Boards.

 <h2>Thanks!</h2>